 Your college ready student should be prepared in the following areas:

 Self-care skills: No more mom to nag you to floss your teeth, eat your veggies, and change your dirty socks.
 College students need to be prepared to take care of sleep, hygiene, eating, and laundry.
+Of course many young adults aren’t “perfect” in these areas but you want to know your child has developed the skills needed to remain health.

 Self-awareness: One area where many students with special needs develop later is in developing self understanding.
 All people have strengths and weaknesses.
 Understanding what you struggle with and where you can excel can help buffer disappointment and improve the odds of success.
 Knowing how you learn best can help you earn higher grades.
 If the class material is not being presented in your preferred learning style you may need to seek out extra resources or ask the professor for help.